The following short stories are coming soon. Below are the categories you will be able to choose from.

 We stopped for one last look at The Falls.
 In the distance, a bungee cord jumper leaped from the metal-arched, 400-foot Victoria Falls Bridge.
 Tourists, I thought—risking their lives—for what?

 Several weeks later, in a small, sparsely furnished office with an overhead fan, I asked for a quote on a car-hire for a four-wheel drive.
-In a month, I’d be going to a village outside Moremi and decided to drive there.
+In a month, I’d be going to a village outside Moremi and decided I was bush-savvy enough to drive there.

 The agent and I talked about the 4×4 truck and other things.
 I learned he grew up in Maun, went to senior secondary school, and was the oldest son in his family.
 I told him I owned a four-wheel-drive back home and had lived in the mountains.